Sufism – Lecture series Includes lectures on:

 - Sufism and Peace

-The Lecture Series consists of texts from a series of invited lectures at major European universities such as the Sorbonne, given during the 1994-1995 academic year by Hazrat Salaheddin Ali Nader Angha, the Pir of M.T.O.
+The Lecture Series consists of texts from a series of invited lectures at major European universities such as the Sorbonne, given during the 1994-1995 academic year by Professor Nader Angha, the master of M.T.O.
 Shahmaghsoudi®, School of Islamic Sufism®.
 Each lecture centers on a different topic, as the titles indicate.
 The book presents a distillation of the teachings of this famed, revered and thought provoking contemporary Sufi Master.

-The basic law of Islam is “la ilaha il allah”—There is no other than God.
-Islamic Sufism explains how the true meaning of this statement is revealed only when one comes to know one’s true self.
-To experience and know God, one must first know oneself.
+A main teaching of this school is that to experience and know Absolute Existence, one must first know oneself.
 This is attained through focused concentration in the heart, and letting go of social habits and attachments, which separates us from our inner self.
-When we achieve this at all physical and metaphysical levels, then the self-imposed limits constructed by the mind will collapse and we experience “the unlimited horizon of existence.”1 and experience the unity of it.
+When we achieve this at all physical and metaphysical levels, then the self-imposed limits constructed by the mind will collapse and we experience “the unlimited horizon of existence.”1 and its unity.